 Thanks to Our Hosts

-The IPMBA board, staff, members, and conference attendees would like to extend their sincere thanks to the Indianapolis Metropolitan Police Department (IMPD) for hosting the 18th Annual IPMBA Conference.
-We are grateful to Indianapolis Mayor Greg Ballard and Chief of Police Michael Spears for providing us with the many resources necessary to provide our attendees with a valuable and enjoyable conference experience.
+The IPMBA board, staff, members, and conference attendees would like to extend their sincere thanks to the Albuquerque Police Department (APD) for hosting the 19th Annual IPMBA Conference.
+We are grateful to Albuquerque Police Chief Raymond Schulz and to Albuquerque Mayor Chavez for providing us with the many resources necessary to ensure a valuable and enjoyable conference experience.